mavlink/MAVSDK-docs/en/contributing/build.md

 ## Troubleshooting

-The vast majority of common build issues are resolved by updating submodules and cleaning the distribution:
+The vast majority of common build issues can be resolved by updating submodules and cleaning the distribution:
 ```
 cd DronecodeSDK
 git submodule update --recursive